Richmond Hill explosion: Investigation

 An investigation involving the Indianapolis Division of Homeland Security, the Indianapolis Metropolitan Police Department, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the Indianapolis Fire Department was begun.
 On November 19, it was announced that the investigation had become a criminal investigation.
+Authorities suspected foul play early on after learning Leonard had a history with insurance fraud.

-Prosecutors alleged that on the Friday before the explosion, Leonard and his brother Bob spoke with a neighbor who was a Citizens Energy employee, asking that person about the differences between natural gas and propane.
+Prosecutors alleged that on the Friday before the explosion, Leonard and his brother Bob spoke with a neighbor who worked for Citizens Energy, the main natural gas provider in Indianapolis.
+He asked that person about the differences between natural gas and propane.
 On the day of the explosion, another neighbor saw a white van pull into the driveway of Shirley's residence between 2:00 and 3:00 p.m.
 The men were reportedly in the home briefly and hurriedly left.
 Bob Leonard's son told investigators that several items were in the van that had been taken from the home, including photos and financial documents.
 Police became suspicious when they uncovered evidence that the couple had taken similar steps the previous weekend; the cat had been boarded and Shirley's daughter had been placed with a babysitter overnight before the couple went to the casino.
 Investigators said personal insurance on the home had recently been increased to $300,000.

 The most damning piece of evidence was a witness statement from one of Mark Leonard's associates, who told investigators that the weekend before the explosion, Leonard told him that "the house blew up".
 He reportedly said, "[T]he tsunami winds came down the chimney, blew out the fire in the fireplace and the gas kept running and the house blew up."
 The witness also told investigators that Leonard talked about buying a Ferrari with the insurance money from the house.

 Investigators discovered a number of allegations of insurance fraud and other scams by Leonard prior to the blast, particularly involving stolen or wrecked automobiles.
 Included on the probable cause affidavit were complaints from several women claiming that Leonard scammed them out of thousands of dollars.
 Many of the women reported that they met him on dating sites and that he soon began asking them for money.
 One woman had previously won a $70,000 judgment against Leonard in a civil suit after lending him $53,000, which he never repaid.
 Another woman reported that she had loaned him about $5,000 for a construction job, which he had yet to pay back.